harper-concierge/kafka-webhook-bridge/README.md

 ### Nginx Proxy Configuration

-The local setup uses a custom nginx-proxy configuration with the following key components:
+The local setup uses nginx-proxy for SSL termination and routing.
+The configuration is managed through Docker Compose with the following key components:

 1. **Container Name**: `nginx-proxy-kafka`
    - This specific name is required for proper SSL certificate management